evolvedbinary/hsg-project-wiki/Setup.md

         brew list

     You should see at least the following 4 entries: `ant git node node@10`.
 If you see `node@4`, `node@6`, and/or `node@8`, these are old versions, and we should uninstall these.
-Paste in the following commands to uninstall the old versions (4 through 8), as appropriate:
+Paste in the following command(s) to uninstall the old versions (4 through 8), as appropriate:

         brew uninstall node@4